sparshsah/foggy-demo/demo/ml/musings.md

 ### A valid consideration: Process cadence

+Say you're a quant stock-selection investment manager.
+Of course, if you know you're going to retrain your model about quarterly and submit portfolio-rebalance orders to your algo wheel about weekly, that matters.
+(Note the distinction we're drawing between updating your artifact itself on one hand, and updating your views---by feeding up-to-date signal values through the trained artifact---on the other.)
+- You're going to want your model artifact to be valid for a full quarter, and its views (predictions) to be a good guide through the full week.
+- It wouldn't make sense to deploy an artifact that you KNOW is highly specialized to a

 ofc if ur gonna retrain annual and submit rebalance orders to your algo wheel once a week, it matters. u want your model artifact to be valid for a year and its view to be a good guide through the week.

 ### An invalid consideration: How best to lie to yourself